 Welcome to the Belgian Network for DNA Barcoding

-The Belgian Network for DNA Barcoding aims at establishing a research network that provides an integrated and multidisciplinary molecular systematic and DNA barcoding task force.
-The network will:
+The Belgian Network for DNA Barcoding (or BeBoL for Belgian Barcode of Life project) aims at establishing a research network that provides an integrated and multidisciplinary molecular systematic and DNA barcoding task force.
+Its role is to:

 1. coordinate the efforts and knowledge in the field of molecular systematics and DNA barcoding in Belgium